About Mera Peak

 It’s conceivable by this point that you might be wondering whether climbing Mera Peak was worth the effort.
 Hell yes!
 If the conditions are right you can see India from up there.
 But forget India, you’re more likely to be boggle-eyed by the sight of the nearby mountains: Kanchenjunga, Lhotse, Makalu, Cho Oyu and, of course, Mount Everest.
 Stop for a second to take that in.
 It’s you.
 And you’re standing amidst a stunning panorama of the highest mountains on earth.
 You made that happen (OK, with our help).
 Wow.

 And then, just as you’re contemplating your descent from this literal and emotional high point, and looking forward to hugging that first pint of beer/coffee/gin back in civilisation, Mera Peak has one last surprise up its sleeve: a traverse of the legendary – and phenomenally photogenic - Zatrwa La Pass.

 And that altitude is a big thing to consider; you’ll need to be physically fit and have decent levels of stamina while also being mindful of the possible effects of altitude sickness.
 The ascent isn’t necessarily difficult but some stages can be long and arduous, and if you’re not a fan of glaciers this trek is unlikely to be your cup of Buffalo butter tea.

-If none of what you’ve read so far has fazed you, then the trek to the summit of Mera Peak could be your next big – if not greatest – adventure.
+If none of what you’ve read so far has fazed you, then the trek to the summit of Mera Peak could be your next big – if not your greatest – adventure.
 But there’s only one way to know for sure…